Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 So think twice before assigning an existing group.
 You will be more flexible in the future, if you create a new group.

 It is possible to assign owners to projects who, for unknown reasons, do not have to be members of the O365 group assigned to the roadmap.
 This is even possible when these “owners” do not own the project in Project Online or Azure Boards.
-You can assign any user from your own Office 365 environment.
+You can assign any user from your own M365 environment.

 However, this does not seem to come with a change of permissions for the projects in the roadmap, as we found out.
 All members are currently able to change all bars, to add new bars and to delete items.
 This makes “owner” a rather misleading term with the current functionality.